| Gauntlet: Dark Legacy Online Strategy

 couple's for you.
 Hell, they're so normal, they make Lucy and

 Desi look like a coupla crack smoking porn freaks.
+Veteran gamers will want to play

 the Wizard or Sorceress.
 Besides the hubba-hubba factor, the